DuckTapeMan35/DuckDots/i3wm/readme.md

-This is the main config file for i3wm, it requires that you also install some dependencies and setup the scripts to work correctly
+This is the main config file for i3wm, it requires that you also install some dependencies and setup the scripts to work correctly.

-##dependencies
+## dependencies

 - all of the dependencies mentioned in the scripts folder
 - nvim